 Factors That Determine Tax Withholding

 There are several factors that determine just how much tax is withheld from your paycheck, whether it arrives as a paper check or via direct deposit.
-Here are some of the factors that control the amount:
+These include:

-• How much you earn; it’s likely that the more you earn, the higher the rate at which taxes are withheld
+• How much you earn: Generally, the more you earn, the higher the rate at which taxes are withheld

-• How many (if any) withholding allowances are claimed.
-Typically, if you claim a higher number of allowances, that means your tax deductions are lower.
-This will free up more cash to flow your way on each payday, but you might owe taxes when you file.
-If you have a lower number of allowances, that means more money is taken out for taxes, and you could wind up getting a refund when your tax return is processed.
+• How many (if any) withholding allowances you claim: Typically, if you claim a higher number of allowances, your withholding will be lower.
+This means more cash will flow your way on each payday, but you might owe taxes when you file.
+If you have a lower number of allowances, more money is taken out for taxes, and you could wind up getting a refund when your tax return is processed.

-• Whether an employee decides to have additional money withheld each pay period so they won’t owe takes in April.
-Some individuals may ask their employers to withhold, say, an extra $100 or more per pay period if they find they typically owe taxes at year’s end.
+• Whether you decide to have additional money withheld: Some individuals may ask their employers to withhold, say, an extra $100 or more per pay period if they find they typically owe taxes at year’s end.

 Recommended: How to Reduce Your Taxable Income